WeSpeakEnglish/ANTIRTOS_C/README.md

 Q4_Revoke(your_func_1);
 ```

-## Delayed conveyers of pointers of functions with parameter
+## Delayed conveyers of functions with parameters
 Do you need just to delay some function from execution?
 Do not wait any more!
 ### 1. Initialize:
 ```c